 "We know that having shorter telomeres is associated with a lower life expectancy and a greater risk of cancer, heart disease and other diseases," said study coauthor Immaculata De Vivo, an associate professor of medicine at Brigham and Women’s Hospital.
 "Certain lifestyle factors like obesity, sugary sodas, and smoking have been found to accelerate telomere shortening, and now our research suggests the Mediterranean diet can slow this shortening."

-The Mediterranean diet is not a specific diet plan per se, but rather eating in the traditional style of those living in Mediterranean countries.
-It is characterized by consuming a lot of vegetables, fruits, nuts, legumes and unrefined grains.
+The Mediterranean diet isn't a specific diet plan per se, but rather eating in the traditional style of those living in Mediterranean countries.
+It's characterized by consuming a lot of vegetables, fruits, nuts, legumes and unrefined grains.
 There is plenty of olive oil, but little saturated fat; a moderate intake of fish, but little dairy, meat and poultry.
 And while cookies and sugar are limited, a regular but moderate dose of wine is involved.

 It's thought that the antioxidants present in the favored foods protect against cell aging.
 While the researchers didn’t find that any specific food provided the silver bullet, they suggest that it was a combination of the components that predicted telomere length.

 The researchers scored each woman’s diet according to how closely it adhered to Mediterranean components.
 What they found was that each one-point change in their grading system equated to an extra year and a half of life.
 A three-point change, the study notes, would correspond to an average 4.5 years of aging, which is comparable to the difference between smokers with non-smokers.